There are currently 800,000 people diagnosed with dementia in the United

 We have nominated champions across our hospitals and their role it is to promote the wellbeing of dementia patients.
 Find out more about dementia champions.

-Patient centred care - 'nine things about me'
+Patient centred care

 This is the document that our staff use when caring for patients who have been diagnosed dementia.
 Find out more about patient centred care.